OfficeDev/hands-on-labs/O3653/O3653-16 Excel/QuickStartLab.md

 ![](images/start.JPG)

 1. Press F5 to compile and launch your new application in the default browser.
-  1. Once the Graph and AAD Auth Endpoint Starter page appears, click **Sign in** and login to your Office 365 adminsitrator account.
+  1. Once the Graph and AAD Auth Endpoint Starter page appears, click **Sign in** and login to your Office 365 administrator account.
   1. Review the permissions the application is requesting, and click **Accept**.
   1. Now that you are signed into your application, exercise 1 is complete!
   1. Note that this sample only ensured that you were able to launch the project and use the login using the pre-defined client Id and secret.
 If you wish to use your own client Id and secret, edit the webconf.xml and add your own values under `configuration` > `appSettings` segment.